 Marketing is the activity carried out by companies to comprehend the market conditions so as to determine their needs and design a product to fulfill those needs.
-It consists of different activities, from market research to customer satisfaction, so as to get in touch with the customers or prospective customers.
+It consists of different activities, from market research to customer satisfaction, so as to get in touch with the target audience.

-Advertising is just one part of the overall process of marketing, and its objective is to make a product/service known to the customers and to draw their attention towards the products/services offered by the company.
+Advertising is a single component of the overall process of marketing, and its objective is to make a product/service known to the customers and compel them to buy the products.